 Fall 2019 – A new Leadership Team and Pastoral Council were formed to lead the new parish.
 New combined Religious Ed program began.
 Consolidation of resources and ministries began.

 January 2020 – The canonical (legal) merger was completed; the work of building unity and combining resources continues.
 Finances are fully integrated and a budget is developed to support our mission.

-June 2021 – New Mission Plan for our parish will be developed by our new Christ the King Pastoral Council and proposed to the community.
+2021 – New Mission Plan for our parish has been developed by our new Christ the King Pastoral Council and proposed to the community.
 The plan will be implemented by our Leadership Team & Ministry Leaders.